-- 1. At any time during your apprenticeship training, you may be required to show this Logbook to the local Service Delivery Office.
-You will be required to submit the signed Apprenticeship Completion form to the Service Delivery Office in order to complete your program.
-The Service Delivery Office will use your personal information to administer and finance Ontario's apprenticeship training system, including confirming your completion and issuing your Certificate of Apprenticeship. - 2.
-The Service Delivery Office will disclose information about your program completion and your Certificate of Apprenticeship to Skilled Trades Ontario, as it is necessary for Skilled Trades Ontario to carry out its responsibilities. - 3.
-Your personal information is collected, used and disclosed by the Ministry of Labour, Immigration, Training and Skills Development under the authority of the Building Opportunities in the Skilled Trades Act, 2021 (BOSTA). - 4.
+- 1. At any time during your apprenticeship training, you may be required to show this Log Book to the Ministry of Advanced Education and Skills Development.
+You will be required to submit the signed Apprenticeship Completion form to the Ministry of Advanced Education and Skills Development in order to complete your program.
+The Ministry of Advanced Education and Skills Development will use your personal information to administer and finance Ontario's apprenticeship training system, including confirming your completion and issuing your Certificate of Apprenticeship. - The Ministry of Advanced Education and Skills Development will disclose information about your program completion and your Certificate of Apprenticeship to the Ontario College of Trades, as it is necessary for the College of Trades to carry out its responsibilities. - 3.
+Your personal information is collected, used and disclosed by the Ministry under the authority of the Ontario College of Trades and Apprenticeship Act, 2009. - 4.
 Questions about the collection, use and disclosure of your personal information by the Ministry may be addressed to the:

-Manager, Employment Ontario Contact Centre Ministry of Labour, Immigration, Training and Skills Development 33 Bloor St. E, 2nd floor, Toronto, Ontario M7A 2S3 Toll-free: 1-800-387-5656; Toronto: 416-326-5656 TTY: 1-866-533-6339 or 416-325-4084
+Manager, Employment Ontario Contact Centre Ministry of Advanced Education and Skills Development 33 Bloor St. E, 2nd floor, Toronto, Ontario M7A 2S3 Toll-free: 1-800-387-5656; Toronto: 416-326-5656

+TTY: 1-866-533-6339 or 416-325-4084.